-Income Taxes We account for income taxes in accordance with Statement of Financial Accounting Standards No. 109 (SFAS 109), "Accounting for Income Taxes," which recognizes deferred tax assets and liabilities based on the differences between the financial statement carrying amounts and the tax basis of assets and liabilities.
+Income Taxes We account for income taxes in accordance with Statement of Financial Accounting Standards No. 109 (SFAS 109), Accounting for Income Taxes, which recognizes deferred tax assets and liabilities based on the differences between the financial statement carrying amounts and the tax basis of assets and liabilities.
 The deferred tax assets and liabilities are determined based on the enacted tax rates expected to apply in the periods in which the deferred tax assets or liabilities are expected to be settled or realized.

 We regularly review our deferred tax assets for recoverability and establish a valuation allowance if it is more likely than not that some portion or all of a deferred tax asset will not be realized.
 The determination as to whether a deferred tax asset will be realized is made on a jurisdictional basis and is based on the evaluation of positive and negative evidence.
 This evidence includes historical taxable income, projected future taxable income, the expected timing of the reversal of existing temporary differences and the implementation of tax planning strategies.
 Projected future taxable income is based on our expected results and assumptions as to the jurisdiction in which the income will be earned.
 The expected timing of the reversals of existing temporary differences is based on current tax law and our tax methods of accounting.
-We also review our liabilities under SFAS No. 5, which requires an accrual for estimated losses when it is probable that a liability has been incurred and the amount can be reasonably estimated.
+We also review our liabilities under SFAS 5, which requires an accrual for estimated losses when it is probable that a liability has been incurred and the amount can be reasonably estimated.
 The Company regularly evaluates its estimates and judgments related to uncertain tax positions, including transfer pricing related risks and, when necessary, establishes contingency reserves to account for its uncertain tax positions.
 As we obtain more information via the settlement of tax audits and through other pertinent information, these projections and estimates are reassessed and may be adjusted accordingly.

 If we are unable to generate sufficient future taxable income, or if there is a material change in the actual effective tax rates or the time period within which the underlying temporary differences become taxable or deductible, or if the tax laws change unfavorably, then we could be required to increase our valuation allowance against our deferred tax assets, resulting in an increase in our effective tax rate.
-The impact to our effective tax rate would be an increase of one percentage point for each increase of \$4 million to the valuation allowance as of December 31, 2005.
+The impact to our effective tax rate would be an increase of one percentage point for each increase of \$4.8 million to the valuation allowance as of December 31, 2006.

-We had a valuation allowance of \$542 million as of December 31, 2005, related to certain deferred income tax assets, primarily tax loss carryforwards, in jurisdictions where there is uncertainty as to ultimate realization of a benefit from those tax assets.
-As of December 31, 2004, the valuation allowance was \$585 million.
-The decrease in the valuation allowance related to the settlement of international tax audits during the year and changes in local country profitability.
+We had valuation allowances of \$688 million as of December 31, 2006, related to certain deferred income tax assets, primarily tax loss carryforwards, in jurisdictions where there is uncertainty as to ultimate realization of a benefit from those tax assets.
+As of December 31, 2005, the valuation allowance was \$634 million.
 Future changes in local country profitability may result in discrete changes affecting the need for valuation allowances.